-In addition, the number of users shopping on mobile devices increases each year, posing its own unique challenges for e-commerce performance.
+In addition, the number of users shopping on mobile devices increases each year, posing its own unique challenges for e-commerce performance on Black Friday.
 Speed and access are highly dependent on location, resulting in high network latency for users in locations with poor reception.
 This is especially problematic for e-commerce stores, which often incorporate different payment options via multiple APIs, requiring more trips to origin servers that are already struggling to accommodate increased traffic.
 And a variety of screen sizes and resolutions make it hard to optimize many heavy images needed to showcase e-commerce products, risking timeouts and site abandonment for customers who don’t want to wait for images to load.

 Digital initiatives like transitioning from on-premise infrastructure to the cloud or adding new services to e-commerce stores presents more security risks by adding more attack vectors, exposing vulnerabilities that may not have been patched yet.
 A recent Forbes article noted that only 57% of companies conducted a data security assessment risk in 2020, and 78% of senior IT leaders lack confidence in their company’s cybersecurity posture.